 The Framework highlights the need for insurers to do a better job of knowing the exposure risks of their insureds.
 The NYDFS suggests developing and implementing a “data-driven” comprehensive plan that assesses the cyber risks of each insured, and potentially insured, organization.
 Such a plan must be able to be analyzed against claims data to better evaluate the risks presented.
 Additionally, insurers must evaluate an insured’s, or potential insured’s, data privacy and security program as this is critical to accurately assess the risk.
 The data gathering must provide enough detail to “make a rigorous assessment of gaps and vulnerabilities in the insured’s cyber”.
 This includes evaluating the following:

 - Incident response planning.

 - Third-party risk management.

 Educate Insured and Insurance Producers

 In order to evaluate cyber risks, insurers must have the appropriate level of expertise.
-Hence, this requires the recruitment of employees with cybersecurity experience and skills.
+Hence, this requires the recruitment of employees with cyber experience and skills (employees role in cybersecurity).
 Moreover, insurers should commit to training and developing personnel.

 Require Notice to Law Enforcement

 When sustaining a successful attack, insurance policies should require policy holders to notify law enforcement.
 In doing so, law enforcement can assist in recovering stolen data and funds, as well as enable the prosecution of attackers to deter future cybercrime.